-- Possess a general knowledge of common programming fundamentals.
+- Possess general knowledge of common programming fundamentals

 - Think spatially in order to design effective applications

 Entry-level positions typically prefer that candidates have a bachelor’s degree in computer science or a related field.
 Employers will tend to look for candidates with experience in full-stack web development as well as other common programming languages such as Java and CSS.

 If you’re getting ready to interview for a position as a Ruby developer, you can prepare by researching the company as much as possible.
 Learn about the 9 things you should research before an interview.

 Salaries for Ruby developers range between $74K and $120K with the median being $96K.